 The success of the University’s strategic plan is predicated upon engagement across the University.
-One of the focused efforts directed toward this engagement is the annual opportunity for faculty and staff to submit ideas for transformative projects that are directed towards supporting one or more of the six goals and associated strategies within the Plan for Pitt and priorities of the Office of the Provost.
+One of the focused efforts directed toward this engagement is the annual opportunity for faculty and staff to submit ideas for transformative projects that are directed toward supporting one or more of the six goals and associated strategies within The Plan for Pitt and priorities of the Office of the Provost.

 What are Pitt Seed Projects?